Details Of Sydney Fish Market's New Home Revealed

 - Parents Only

-The Sydney Fish Markets are set for a massive $250 million redevelopment and a slight change of location, set to begin construction very soon with an open date in 2024.
+The Sydney Fish Markets are set for a massive $750 million redevelopment and a slight change of location, set to begin construction very soon with an open date in 2024.
 Originally the state government put aside $250m for this development... so that's a slight increase on the original plans...

 Fish, Chips & A Sprinkle Of Denmark

 The development is projected to increase the market's annual visitors from 3 million to around 6 million and there will be a brand new ferry spot to herd the masses.
 General Manager Bryan Skepper told the SMH that the coming development will be "the world's best fish market".
 We're expecting big things!
-It will begin construction in 2018 and is projected to be finished in 2020 or 2021.